oracle-samples/oracle-db-examples/java/jdbc/BasicSamples/Readme.md

 # Basic Samples in JDBC

-"Basic Samples" is the first set of code samples aimed to show case some of the basic operations and using some datatypes (LOB, SQLXML, DATE etc.,) The samples also contain Universal Connection Pool (UCP) functionalities to show how to harvest connections, label connections, how to use different timeouts, and how to configure MBean to monitor UCP statistics etc., Read below for the description of the code samples.
+"Basic Samples" is the first set of code samples aimed to showcase some of the basic operations and using some datatypes (LOB, SQLXML, DATE etc.,) The samples also contain Universal Connection Pool (UCP) functionalities to show how to harvest connections, label connections, how to use different timeouts, and how to configure MBean to monitor UCP statistics etc.,

 # Creating DB User and Sample Data
 Before you run the code samples, we want you to create a new DB user and the necessary tables.